kazukageorge/CPP-Classifier-Tensorflow/README.md

 ## Code Flowchart
 1. Load the traces for clathrin and auxlin and parse the metadata into a dataframe
-2. Normalize the data for training
+2. Normalize the data for training using `sklearn.preprocessing.StandardScaler`
+3.

 ## Requirements